l8on/affiance/README.md

 styles and lints.
 However, some hooks only make sense in the context of a specific repository.

-At Brigade, for example, we have a number of simple checks that we run against our code to catch common errors.
+At Lever, for example, we have a number of simple checks that we run against our code to catch common errors.
 For example, since we use coffeescript in development, we want to make sure all requires do not specify the file extension of `.coffee` because those won't work when the code is compiled to